Pupillage

 Chambers selection procedure for pupils is as follows:

-- Those candidates selected are invited for interview by admin support.
+• Those candidates selected are invited for interview by our Managing Consultant.

-- At interview, (or interview via Zoom if candidates are interviewed remotely) each candidate is given or sent a copy of an advocacy exercise and allowed 10 minutes to prepare.
-If Reasonable Adjustments are required, additional time will be allowed
+• At first round interviews, (which may be in London or via Zoom if candidates are interviewed remotely) each candidate is given or sent a copy of an advocacy exercise and allowed 20 minutes to prepare.
+If Reasonable Adjustments are required, for specified reasons, additional time to prepare will be allowed

-- Those selected for a second round interview will be sent a written exercise with a deadline for completion of at least two days prior to date of the second round interviews.
-Each candidate will be given the same deadline.
+• Those selected for a second round interview will be sent a written exercise with a deadline for completion of at least two days prior to date of the second round interviews.
+Each candidate will be given the same deadline unless Reasonable Adjustments, for specified reasons, are requested.
+If so additional time will be allowed.

-- Chambers will keep written records of each step set out above
+• Chambers will keep written records of each step set out above and feedback can be made available upon request

 Chambers will pay the cost of travel expenses during the non-practising 6 months for zones 1-6.and Chambers will also meet travel expenses where pupils in their first six accompany their Pupil Supervisors to courts or venues outside of the specified travel zones.
 Where requested, travel expenses can be paid in advance.
 Chambers will also meet the costs of any mandatory training, as well as the cost of any training that supervisors may designate as necessary.